 After the animals get ready for school, they enjoy activities that are common to many junior classrooms, helping children know what to expect.
 The octopus finger painting looks fun.

-Both of these anthropomorphic picture books could be read at the end of the first week of school as well, sparking discussions about what did happen at school and ways your child’s experience was the same or different to those of the story animals.
+Any of these anthropomorphic picture books could be read before school begins and again at the end of the first week of school as well, sparking discussions about what did happen at school and ways your child’s experience was the same or different to those of the story animals.